 (2) For those operators required to obtain 32 hours annually at least eight hours must be from simulations or realistic drills.

 (3) Training should use simulations appropriate to each class of operator and all such training shall meet or exceed established NERC Reliability Standards.

-Participation in emergency simulations, severe weather drills, ERCOT Black Start training, and portions of the ERCOT Operations Training Seminar that relate to NERC recommended topics may be used to satisfy this requirement.
+(4) Participation in emergency simulations, severe weather drills, ERCOT Black Start training, and portions of the ERCOT Operations Training Seminar that relate to NERC recommended topics may be used to satisfy this requirement.

+(5) ERCOT Black Start training attendance is mandatory for all TOs, QSEs identified in a Black Start restoration plan, Resource Entities that represent Black Start Resources, and other Entities who are notified by ERCOT that their participation is required.